 - 2 large eggs

-- In a small bowl stir together ½ cup of the warm milk, sugar and yeast.
-Let stand for 5 minutes or until foamy and bubbly.
-Stir in ½ cup of the flour.
+- In a small bowl stir together 1/2 cup of the warm milk, sugar, yeast and salt.
+Let stand for 5 minutes or until foamy.
+Stir in 1/2 cup of the flour.
 Set aside.

 - In the bowl of a stand mixer, with the dough hook, beat melted butter, eggs and remaining 1 cup milk.
 Mix on low speed until combined.